-Our assessment and final decision
+Our assessment

-We have approved the EC DAAU.
-We consider the proposed amendments are consistent with the legitimate business interests of Aurizon Network and its customers (s.
+We are minded to approve the EC DAAU.
+We consider approving the proposed amendments is consistent with the legitimate business interests of Aurizon Network and its customers (s.
 138(2)(b), (e)).
 It also supports the efficient operation and use of Aurizon Network's infrastructure in the Central Queensland coal network (CQCN) (s.
-138(2)(a)) and is consistent with the pricing principles of Part 5 of the QCA Act (ss.
-138(2)(g), 168A).
+138(2)(a))